View your world through a global lens

 - Quantitative Reasoning: Understand and create sophisticated mathematical arguments using a variety of methods to solve real-world problems in a variety of formats.

-- Intercultural Knowledge: Possess a set of reasoning, emotional, and behavioral skills that support effective and appropriate interactions in a variety of cultural contexts.
+- Intercultural Knowledge: Possess a set of reasoning, emotional, and behavioral skills that support effective and appropriate interactions in a variety of diverse cultural contexts.

 What can you do with a liberal arts degree?